pdedumast/ML_project2/README.md

 ### Program execution

 * Main model : Convolutional Neural Network

-From the root directory, you can train our CNN, as well as classifying using it by running the command:
+From the root directory, you can train our CNN and predict the labels of test images patches by running the command:
 `python run.py`
 This will produce a csv file called `submissionCNN.csv` ready to be submitted on Kaggle.
 It is this one which will produce the final score on kaggle.

 The time of computation is above 3 hours in the configuration of our CNN on our machine with 8GB of RAM, avoid running other programs while training the CNN.

 * Logistic Regression

 From the root directory, you can train our Logistic Regression model by running the command:
 `python run_LogReg_eval.py`
-This will produce two csv file for submission
+This will produce two csv files for submission:
-  - `submission_LogReg.csv` which is the first classification issue by the logistic regression.
+  - `submission_LogReg.csv` which is the first classification issued by the logistic regression.
-  - `submission_LogReg_pp.csv` which is the rectified prediction issue by the logistic regression, after running a postprocessing.
+  - `submission_LogReg_pp.csv` which contains the rectified predictions issued by the logistic regression, after running the postprocessing step.

 # <a name="results"></a>Results